labcodes/react-redux-api-tools/README.md

 // we declare a new action called fetchProducts that will fetch data export const fetchProducts = () => {
   return {
-    // instead of returning the key type with one action type,
+    // instead of returning the key 'type' with one action type,
     // we return three, one for each step of the request
-    // inside the types key
+    // inside the 'types' key
     types: {
       request: FETCH_PRODUCTS,
       success: FETCH_PRODUCTS_SUCCESS,